-The Platinum Card® from American Express is one of the most sought-after cards for travelers, thanks to unbeatable lounge access, instant hotel status, and now, a welcome bonus of up 350,000 points (or more!)
+The Platinum Card® from American Express is one of the most sought-after credit cards for travelers, thanks to unbeatable lounge access, instant hotel status, and now, a welcome bonus of up 350,000 membership rewards points (or more!)
 But to unlock all those points and travel perks, you need to get approved first.
-So what credit score does it take to get the American Express Platinum Card?
+So what credit score is needed to get the American Express Platinum Card?

 As with many things in the world of credit cards, there's not exactly a one-size-fits-all answer: Approval standards hinge on many different factors.
 And the Platinum Card occupies a strange space in the world of travel rewards cards: It's not quite a credit card, which means you may be able to get approved with a lower score than it takes to get other top-tier cards like the Chase Sapphire Reserve.